xangyr/Surakarta_Zero/paper/paper.md

 \subsection{Multi-threading Monte Carlo Tree Search}

 MCTS is easier to be implemented with multi-thread than other traditional tree search algorithms, such as alpha-beta algorithm, because of its own 4 separate processes.
 Also, programs running on python are relatively slow on its efficiency.
 With an idea of parallel search, implementing MCTS with multi-threading properly set up can increase the efficiency by at least 30\%.

+An possible approach is to add buffers to the MCTS using pipeline.
+With the MCTS algorithm introduced in Section 1.1, instead of simulate for one leaf node, simulate for all leaf node of the selected node which has the max UCT.

 \section{Implementation}